Shaheer4636/DevOps-interview-prep/docker.md

    docker volume ls
    ```
    - Lists all Docker volumes.
+5. **Docker Prune:**
+    ```bash
+    docker system prune
+    ```
+    - It’s a command used to remove all stopped containers, unused networks, build caches, and dangling images.
+Prune is one of the most useful commands in Docker.
 ### Diff between docker RUN and CMD

 - Use **`RUN`** for commands that need to modify the image at build time.